jsinger67/tree-sitter-parol/README.md

 - `%title` for grammar title
 - `%comment` for version info
 - `%line_comment` and `%block_comment` for comment syntax
-- `%scanner` directives for lexical control
+- `%scanner` directives for additional scanner states
-- `%on` declarations for user types
+- `%on` declarations for transitions from scanner state INITIAL
 - Scanner states for lexical modes

 ### Grammar Definition Section